-2. Cheoc Van Beach, February 2018.
-It’s a tiny stretch of sand, but picture perfect on a quiet, sunny day like this.
+February 2018.
+Cheoc Van Beach is a tiny stretch of sand, but still picture perfect on a quiet, sunny day like this.
 In the summer, at the height of Macau tourist season, I imagine it must be an absolute horror show.

-3. Cheoc Van Beach, February 2018.
-The crescent shaped beach occupies a tree-lined corner of Bamboo Bay, which also features a fancy hotel and a large outdoor swimming pool, which was completely drained on the day of our visit.
+February 2018.
+Cheoc Van Beach is a crescent-shaped stretch of sand that occupies a tree-lined corner of Bamboo Bay, which also features a fancy hotel and a large outdoor swimming pool.
+Sadly the pool was closed and completely drained that day.

-4. Cheoc Van Beach, February 2018.
-When we arrived the beach was virtually empty, with just a local couple walking their dog.
-When they were shooed off by a beach security Jobsworth, I had the place to my selfie.
+February 2018.
+When we arrived Cheoc Van Beach was virtually empty, with just a local couple walking their dog.
+When they were subsequently shooed off by a beach security jobsworth (no dogs allowed), I had the place to my selfie.
 I mean self.

-5. Cheoc Van Beach, February 2018.
-The beach is served by two restaurants.
+February 2018.
+Cheoc Van Beach is served by two restaurants.
 One is a large seafood joint that looked pretty busy and blasted out Beatles tunes.
 The other is this shabby little café owned by a Chinese couple who acted as if our business was causing them some kind of inconvenience.
 Armed with an overpriced coke and a really crappy coffee, Wonderboy and I sat gazing out across the bay daydreaming about how, if we had the capital, we could transform Café McCrapville into a stylish cash cow.

 For more on my time in this amazing corner of China, check out my other articles on Macau.

 Like these?
-Then why not leaf through my many more 5s from across China.
+Then why not leaf through my many more reports from across China.